-If the user selects Auto in Setup (see Section 4.4.4), the BIOS automatically sets up the two PCI IDE connectors with independent I/O channel support.
-The IDE interface supports hard drives up to PIO Mode 4 and recognizes any ATAPI devices, including CD-ROM drives, tape drives, and Ultra DMA drives (see Section 6.2 for the supported version of ATAPI).
-Add-in ISA IDE controllers are not supported.
-The BIOS determines the capabilities of each drive and configures it to optimize capacity and performance.
-You can override the autoconfiguration option by specifying User configuration in the IDE configuration Submenu of the BIOS Setup program.
+If the user selects Auto in Setup (see Section 4.4.4.1), the BIOS automatically sets up the two PCI IDE connectors with independent I/O channel support.
+The IDE interface supports hard drives up to PIO Mode 4 and recognizes any ATAPI devices, including CD-ROM drives, tape drives, and Ultra DMA drives (see Table 3 on page 16 for the supported version of ATAPI).
+The BIOS determines the capabilities of each drive and configures them to optimize capacity and performance.
+You can override the autoconfiguration option by specifying User configuration in the IDE configuration Submenu of the BIOS Setup program (see Section 4.4.4.1 on page 93).